There is more than just one kind of lithium-ion battery, and not all are created equal. Here’s a look at six types of lithium-ion batteries.

 Lithium nickel cobalt aluminum oxide batteries are also called NCA batteries, and are becoming increasingly important in electric powertrains and in grid storage.
 NCA batteries are not common in the consumer industry, but are promising for the automotive industry.
 NCA batteries provide a high-energy option with a good lifespan, but they are not as safe as they could be and are quite costly.
 The Boston Consulting Group notes that NCA batteries must be accompanied in cars by safety measures that monitor their performance and behavior to keep drivers secure.

 The Argonne National Laboratory has conducted research into the potential of NCA batteries and the issues associated with them.
 Given the consistent use of NCA batteries in electric vehicles, it is possible that demand for these batteries will rise as electric vehicles become more common.

 6. Lithium titanate

 Finally, lithium titanate, also known as li-titanate, is a class of battery that allows for ever-increasing applications.
 The main advantage of the li-titanate battery is its remarkably fast recharge time, thanks to its advanced nanotechnology, writes Battery Space.

-Currently, manufacturers of electric vehicles and bikes use li-titanate batteries, and there is a potential for this type of battery to be used in electric buses for public transportation.
-However, these batteries have lower inherent voltage, or lower energy density, than other varieties of lithium-ion battery, which can present issues with powering vehicles efficiently.
+Currently, manufacturers of electric vehicles and bikes use li-titanate batteries, and there is potential for this type of battery to be used in electric buses for public transportation.
+However, these batteries have lower inherent voltage, or lower energy density, than other lithium-ion battery varieties, which can present issues with powering vehicles efficiently.